ruiming/node-wmic/readme.md

 A Node.js wrapper around the WMIC.
 Transform every WMIC command output to JavaScript array.

+Attention, this is the v2 version which support all WMIC command, and is not compatiable with v1 version.
+For 1.0.0+ version, checkout [v1](https://github.com/ruiming/node-wmic/tree/v1) branch.

 ```js
 var wmic = require('node-wmic');
 ```